iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Matrix Theory/Useful Matrix Identities.md

 $\blacksquare$

-Take note that, when the inverse is not involved, then, we have the direct pushthrough formula which is:
+Take note that, when the inverse is not involved, then, we have the direct push through formula which is:

 > $$
 > B(I + AB) = (I + BA)B